-A student serving an in-school suspension reports to school at the regular time in compliance with the Ánimo South Los Angeles's school uniform requirements.
+A student serving an in-school suspension reports to school at the regular time in compliance with the Ánimo Ralph Bunche's school uniform requirements.
+Additional information about Ánimo Ralph Bunche's school uniform requirements can be found in the Student Policy Manual.
+Any student in need of a uniform may request assistance from the main office.
+Uniforms will be provided free of charge upon request.
 Each teacher will give the student written assignments that he/she must complete under the direct supervision of the Principal or designee.
 Teachers may conference with the student during their planning period to provide direct instructional support as needed.
 In addition to instructional support, students will be provided with counseling services as deemed appropriate.
 Social-emotional learning curriculum may be used to allow for individual reflection and to prepare the student to reintegrate into the school community.
 The student will not attend any classes or school-scheduled breaks (e.g., nutrition/recess, lunch).
 The student will eat lunch in the assigned room.
-The assigned room may be a classroom, counseling center or other office space, as deemed appropriate by the school, and will be supervised at all times.
+The assigned room may be a classroom, counseling center or other office space, as deemed appropriate by the school, and will be supervised at all times by an appropriately credentialed Ánimo Ralph Bunche staff member.

 Whether suspension occurs in or out of school, the maximum number of consecutive days a student may be suspended is five (5) days, unless the suspension is extended pending an expulsion hearing with Green Dot's Discipline Review Panel ("DRP").
 Students shall not be suspended for more than a total of twenty (20) school days in a school year, unless a suspension has been extended pending an expulsion hearing.
+If the student has an IEP or 504 Plan and the suspension would result in the student having been suspended for more than ten (10) days cumulatively, the Charter School must determine whether or not a manifestation determination is required.
 The will Discipline Review Panel ("DRP") consist of at least the following members and no more than five staff members:

-- Area Superintendent, Vice President of Schools, or Chief Academic Officer - Two administrators from a campus not bringing forth the case42 - Two teachers/counselors from a campus not bringing forth the case
+- Area Superintendent, Vice President of Schools, or Chief Academic Officer - Two administrators from a campus not bringing forth the case - Two teachers/counselors from a campus not bringing forth the case

 For students on suspension pending an expulsion hearing, the Charter School entered a Memorandum of Understanding ("MOU") with the District.
 This MOU dictates that the District will provide instructional services for students on suspension pending an expulsion hearing.
-If the Charter School exits the MOU, the School will work directly with parents/guardians to facilitate the pick-up and delivery of academic work for each course through the Charter School's main office.
+If the Charter School exits the MOU or the parent declines alternative placement, the School will work directly with parents/guardians to facilitate the pick-up and delivery of academic work for each course through the Charter School's main office.
 Work may be picked up and delivered on a daily basis, but this should occur at least once per week.
 Home schooling or the facilitation of an instructor to the student's home for a designated amount of time per week will be utilized for students on an as-needed basis.
-School administration will arrange for students to take exams, both teacher-administered and state tests, in Ánimo South Los Angeles's main office under appropriate supervision as needed.
+School administration will arrange for students to take exams, both teacher-administered and state tests, in Ánimo Ralph Bunche's main office under appropriate supervision as needed.